roytang/blog/content/post/2009/12/zendikar/index.md

 ### PTQ San Diego

-I played a sealed Zendikar PTQ @ Neutral Grounds [Robinson's Galleria](/locations/robinsons_galleria)
+On Nov 21 I played a sealed Zendikar PTQ @ Neutral Grounds [Robinson's Galleria](/locations/robinsons_galleria)

 <time>[2009-11-21 17:06] </time> #mtg currently 3-1 at the PTQ, with 3 rounds to go.
 I'm not used to long tournaments anymore :p